 Teaching the Teacher Lectures

-Let’s talk about teaching: the “Teaching the Teacher” series takes you into the pedagogical decisions and structures of CCAD.
-Learn how project-based learning, collaboration, business skills, and Airstream trailers all come together in one of the nation’s most forward-thinking art and design curricula.
+Let’s talk about teaching: these lunchtime lectures take you into the pedagogical decisions and structures of CCAD.
+Learn how project-based learning, collaboration, business skills, and room of plants all come together in one of the nation’s most forward-thinking art and design curricula.
 Sessions include:

-• Airstream as a Model for Collaborative Education
+• American Horticulture as a model for Collaborative Education

 Safety and Security

 Residence hall advisors and campus security staff are available at all times to ensure campus safety and security.
 Participants in turn are expected to follow all campus housing regulations and the CCAD student code of conduct.
 Specific rules and regulations are included with the information packet mailed after registration.

 Columbus is served by Port Columbus International Airport (airport code CMH).
 Airport pick-up and drop-off services are provided by CCAD’s security staff and are available on request for Educators’ Summer Studio participants.
 If you plan to keep a car on campus during the program, you’ll be required to obtain a parking pass and park in designated lots.
 (More info about this is included in the information packet sent after you register.)